How Did the Pease Limitation Work (and Why Was It Repealed?)

 The Pease limitation didn’t apply to all itemized deductions.
-Those for medical expenses, investment expenses, and some theft and casualty losses were spared—maybe because many of these deductions had their own separate built-in limitations.
-But the deductions for home mortgage interest, state and local taxes, charitable contributions, and certain miscellaneous deductions were limited for wealthier taxpayers.
+Those for medical expenses, investment expenses, and some theft and casualty losses were spared—maybe because many of these deductions had their own separate built-in limitations anyway.
+But the deductions for home mortgage interest, state and local taxes, charitable contributions, and certain miscellaneous deductions became limited for wealthier taxpayers.

 Adjusted Gross Income Thresholds